oopnet/oopnet/docs/about.rst

     :scale: 75 %
     :align: center

-    Properties of the Network class object conataining all the information from an EPANET Input file
+    Properties of the Network class object containing all the information from an EPANET input file

 On top of the elements class structure is the network object, which is again a class with properties consisting of Python lists of the classes of elements, describing the whole network and its physical properties respectively the simulation parameters (Fig. 6).
-Additionally, the graph property contains the NetworkX graph object and networkhash is a property containing a Python dictionary linking all id’s of the elements of the network to their memory location, allowing faster connection of the elements respectively faster searching through the network’s elements.
 An example of a bokeh plot of a network and its simulation results is shown in Fig. 7.
 The node pressures and the pipe flows are depicted in different colors.
 On top of the figure the bokeh’s menu with different tools, like panning, zooming, refreshing or exporting, can be seen.

 ..
-    bokeh-plot:: bokeh_run_and_plot.py
+    bokeh-plot::  /../examples/bokeh_run_and_plot.py